sablemadison/react-bubbles-1/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is a string of text the server can provide to clients in exchange for valid login credentials.
+The server checks for a token to ensure it doesn't share any info with anyone who can't provide proof of being authenticated.

 - [ ] What steps can you take in your web apps to keep your data secure?

+I can create private routes for components that shouldn't render without authenication.
+I can also create an authentication header that attaches the token to any requests made after login.

 - [ ] Describe how web servers work.

+Web servers store resources that are identified by their URLs.
+Those URLs can be used by computers to identify the correct server and request the needed information from it.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C-Create/POST (send data to be accepted by a server) R-Read/GET    (retrieve data)
+U-Update/PUT  (update a resource)
+D-Delete      (delete a resource)

+read me questions answered

 ## Project Set Up